 Do conveyance deeds require notarization?

 Conveyance deeds are encountered during transactions in which a property is being sold to or purchased by a new owner or buyer.
 They are also used when a title is being transferred to a family member.
-Another type of transaction involving a conveyance deed is when an individual place their home in a living trust.
+Another type of transaction involving a conveyance deed is when an individual places their home in a living trust.
 Finalizing a refinance transaction may require the home to be taken out of the trust and then placed back into the trust afterward.
 When this happens, Signing Agents may encounter one more conveyance deeds among the documents in the loan package.

-David Thun is the Assistant Managing Editor with the National Notary Association
+David Thun is the Editorial Manager at the National Notary Association

 Related Articles: